The physics and applications of strongly coupled plasmas levitated in electrodynamic traps

-The paper of Gouesbet reviews laser based optical techniques used to characterize discrete particles embedded in {\em flows} \cite{Goue15}.
-Measuring the absorption of a single aerosol particle is a difficult task, due to the complexity associated with the problem.
-Among the few techniques available, there is none suitable for measuring the single-particle absorption of coarse-mode nonspherical aerosols.
-Nevertheless, analysis of two-dimensional angular optical scattering (TAOS) patterns provide a possible solution to perform such task.
-TAOS patterns of single aggregate particles made out of spheres are reported in \cite{Zardi09}, where optical resonance spectroscopy is employed to size evaporating solid, non-spherical particles.
-Single bi-sphere particles levitated in an EDB have been used to record 2D angular scattering patterns at different angles of the coordinate system of the aggregate, with respect to the incident laser beam \cite{Krieg11}.
-Numerical simulations were also used to perform a qualitative analysis of the experimental results, based on using the Mackowski code.
+Ref. \cite{Goue15} reviews laser based optical techniques used to characterize discrete particles embedded in {\em flows}.
+Measuring the absorption of a single aerosol particle represents a difficult task due to the complexity associated with the problem.
+Among the few techniques available there is none suitable for measuring single-particle absorption of coarse-mode nonspherical aerosols.
+Nevertheless, analysis of two-dimensional angular optical scattering (TAOS) patterns provides a possible solution to perform such task.
+TAOS patterns of single aggregate particles made out of spheres are reported in \cite{Zardi09} where optical resonance spectroscopy is employed to size evaporating solid, non-spherical particles.
+Single bi-sphere particles levitated in an EDB can be used to record 2D angular scattering patterns at different angles of the coordinate system of the aggregate with respect to the incident laser beam \cite{Krieg11}.
+Numerical simulations based on the Mackowski code are also used to perform a qualitative analysis of experimental results.
 The Brownian motion allows one to sort out high symmetry patterns for analysis.
-In another experiment, by employing a Multiple-Sphere T-Matrix (MSTM) code, captured TAOS patterns with geometries similar to a previously designed instrument have been simulated \cite{Walt19}.
-By discriminating the speckle size and the integrated irradiance of these simulated TAOS patterns, one can distinguish between high-absorbing, weak-absorbing, and non-absorbing particles over the size range of $2 \ \mu$m to $10 \ \mu$m.
-The size of the particle can be estimated due to the presence of the speckle in the scattering pattern.
+Ref. \cite{Walt19} reports on captured TAOS patterns with geometries similar to a previously designed instrument, that are simulated by employing a Multiple-Sphere T-Matrix (MSTM) code.
+By discriminating the speckle size and the integrated irradiance of these simulated TAOS patterns, one can distinguish between high-absorbing, weak-absorbing and non-absorbing particles, over a size range of $2 \ \mu$m to $10 \ \mu$m.
+The particle size can be estimated due to the presence of speckle in the scattering pattern.
 The next step lies in characterizing particle absorption using the integrated irradiance.